gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  // Scope is a authorization scope for this MFA challenge.
 +  // Required.
 Only applies to webauthn challenges.
 +  webauthn.ChallengeScope Scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
-+  // AllowReuse means webauthn credentials resolved from this challenge can be
-+  // reused for a short span of time before the challenge expires.
-+  //
-+  // Reuse is only permitted for specific scopes, and may be further limited
-+  // within these scopes by the discretion of the server.
-+  //  - SCOPE_ADMIN_ACTION
-+  bool AllowReuse = 7 [(gogoproto.jsontag) = "uses,omitempty"];
 }
 ```